Tweaking SCRUM Project Management Methodology for Personal Projects

 The lexicon and procedures of SCRUM are easily understood if referred to the SCRUM Guide.
 However, since we are talking about implementing SCRUM in personal projects, we shall cover some features of it along with how to implement the same.
 We shall not cover all the aspects as it can be easily understood if you read the SCRUM guide and this paper is intended not to translate the scrum guide but to build one.

-A primary element of SCRUM is Sprint Planning exercise.
+A primary element of SCRUM is the Sprint Planning exercise.
 Sprint planning is at the beginning of every sprint.
 During a Sprint Planning session, the team analyses the highest priority backlog tasks and details out estimates to complete the task.
 Estimate in terms of time to complete the work.
-For personal projects one should also detail out estimates along with the exact time when a should be completed.
+For personal projects, one should also detail out estimates along with the exact time when a should be completed.
 Although the Scrum guide specifies a task needs to be picked up only upon completion of one, here we are tweaking the process to fit our needs.
-The planning exercise should not be too long or too little, however needs to be appropriate enough to do justice to scope and complexity of work to be achieved.
+The planning exercise should not be too long or too little, however, needs to be appropriate enough to do justice to the scope and complexity of work to be achieved.

 As per the Scrum guide at the end of the sprint, the team assesses and validates the work completed in an event called the Sprint Retrospective.
 As per the guide a team member answers the following questions in this event.